Julienraptor01/Julienraptor01/README.md

 ### Hello there 👋
-I'm a little dev student that love to try and break things !
+I'm a student that love to try and break things !

+I currently mostly do Minecraft related stuff

 Here's my discord if you need to contact me : Julienraptor01#3476